LeandroTreu/mc-parkour-generator/SETTINGS.md

 seed|int|Sets a seed for the random number generator used by the parkour generation.
 Only works when randomSeed is set to false. checkpointsEnabled|true/false|If true then a checkpoint structure will be placed periodically with the defined checkpointsPeriod below. checkpointsPeriod|int|After this many normal jumptypes, one checkpoint is placed.
-If not possible the checkpoint is placed as soon as possible later in the parkour. useAllBlocks|true/false|Set to true to use all JumpTypes for generation, which will ignore allowedStructureTypes, difficulty, flow, parkourAscending below. allowedStructureTypes|SingleBlock, TwoBlock, FourBlock| Sets which JumpTypes are allowed. parkourAscending|true/false|If true then JumpTypes which are ascending (relative y-level > 0) will be used. difficulty|float|Choose parkour difficulty in range [0.0, 1.0].
-0.0 - very easy, 1.0 - very hard flow|float|Choose how fast/flowing/fluent the parkour is to traverse in range [0.0, 1.0].
-0.0 - slow/halting, 1.0 - fast/fluent parkourType|Straight, Curves, Spiral, Random|Straight: Parkour only goes in the direction set by startForwardDirection.
+If not possible the checkpoint is placed as soon as possible later in the parkour. useAllBlocks|true/false|Set to true to use all JumpTypes for generation, which will ignore allowedStructureTypes, difficulty, pace, parkourAscending below. allowedStructureTypes|SingleBlock, TwoBlock, FourBlock| Sets which JumpTypes are allowed. parkourAscending|true/false|If true then JumpTypes which are ascending (relative y-level > 0) will be used. difficulty|easy, medium, hard|Choose parkour difficulty. pace|slow, medium, fast|Choose how fast/fluent the parkour is to traverse. parkourType|Straight, Curves, Spiral, Random|Straight: Parkour only goes in the direction set by startForwardDirection.
 Curves: parkour goes left and right randomly.
 Spiral: parkour spiral with rotation and type set below.
 Random: completely random direction changes. curvesSize|float|Values: [0.1, 1.0], Changes the size of the curves: 0.1 - small, 1.0 - big spiralRotation|clockwise, counterclockwise|